-We are delighted to announce that The Champion Group of companies has chosen Basingstoke NeighbourCare as their charity of the year 2020.
+We are delighted that The Champion Group of companies chose Basingstoke NeighbourCare as their charity of the year 2020.

-The Champion Group is a local family run company based in Daneshill.
-Their team of more than 350 qualified operatives offer a range of building services including brickwork, scaffolding and property development.
+The Champion Group is a local family run company.
+Their team of more than 350 qualified operatives offer a range of building services including brickwork, scaffolding and property development. thechampiongroup.co.uk

-Golf Day Event: Champion Group and their employees have been busy fundraising for us.
-In October they welcomed 72 friends and industry colleagues to Sandford Springs annual charity golf day.
+Golf Day Fundraising Event: Champion Group and their employees welcomed 72 friends and industry colleagues to Sandford Springs annual charity golf day.
 The weather was kind to them and they enjoyed one of the local area’s best courses in sunny conditions.

 Andy from Champion tells us “Lots of pre-planning went into making sure that we could host such an event whilst maintaining adherence to all current guidelines.
 Thanks to the generosity of all our players we raised over £1,300 from the raffle alone which was fantastic making a total of £5,055 from the golf day.”

 Head Shaving!
-Kevin from Champion decided on a sponsored head-shave in aid of us.
+Kevin from Champion decided on a sponsored head-shave.
 “It’s been 23 years since I last shaved my head.
 With lockdown and shielding looking like it may continue for some time, loneliness and isolation is soaring for many and NeighbourCare's befriending service is a key support service to these people”.
-Please donate through our ‘Donate Here’ button on this page that has the facility to increase your donation through Gift Aid if you are a tax payer.
-Kevin is well on the way to reaching his £500 target and has raised an amazing total of £1,529!
+Kevin exceeded his £500 target and has raised an amazing total of £1,529!